LooksRare/sdk-v2/guides/collectionOrder.md

 const lr = new LooksRare(SupportedChainId.MAINNET, provider, signer);

-// To be done only once the first a user is interacting with the V2.
-// It will grant the Exchange contract with the right to use your collections approvals done on the transfer manager. await lr.grantTransferManagerApproval().call();

-const { makerAsk, approval } = await lr.createMakerAsk({
+const { makerAsk, approval } = await lr.createMakerBid({
   collection: "0x0000000000000000000000000000000000000000", // Collection address
   collectionType: CollectionType.ERC721,
-  strategyId: StrategyType.standard,
+  strategyId: StrategyType.collection,
   subsetNonce: 0, // keep 0 if you don't know what it is used for
   orderNonce: 0, // You need to retrieve this value from the API
   endTime: Math.floor(Date.now() / 1000), // If you use a timestamp in ms, the function will revert